 - Secret History (2016) – A Novella

-These books follow the story of a young thief named Vin, who discovers that she is a Mistborn – a person who has the ability to use all the allomantic metals that grant superhuman powers.
+These books follow the story of a young thief named Vin, who discovers that she is a Mistborn—a person who can use all the allomantic metals that grant superhuman powers.
 She becomes involved in a rebellion against the Lord Ruler, the tyrant who has ruled the world for a thousand years.

 The second era of the Mistborn series is set several hundred years after the events of the first era.
 It consists of four books:

-This era follows the adventures of a new cast of characters, including Waxillium Ladrian, a lawman who can use both allomancy and technology.
+This era follows the adventures of a new cast of characters, including Waxillium Ladrian, a lawman who can use both allomancy and feruchemy.

 And then there will also be a fourth era that will be set even further in the future.
 This final Mistborn trilogy will be a space opera!